For the latest and most up to date information, please visit our new hearing center site at atlhearing.net!

 When you put the hearing aids in for the first time, you may have different emotions about the sounds you hear.
 This is normal and to be expected.
 The goal of the hearing aid is to make every day sound audible and comfortable, but the sound you hear should be clear and pleasant.
 Your audiologist will make sure you are comfortable with your devices before leaving the office and may do testing to make sure the hearing aids are giving you enough sound where you need it.

 It is important to be honest with your audiologist about what you hear so they can work with you to create the best listening experience possible.
-Your hearing aid fitting is only a starting place and you will mostly likely have changes to customize the hearing to your liking over a few appointments as you wear the hearing aids and adapt to all the new sounds you are hearing.
+Your hearing aid fitting is only a starting place, and you will mostly likely have changes to customize the hearing to your liking over a few appointments, as you wear the hearing aids and adapt to all the new sounds you are hearing.

 At the appointment, your audiologist will provide you with a written personalized guide to the care and maintenance of your hearing aids to reinforce the important information that was verbally communicated during your appointment.

 Hearing aids have small working parts and it is not uncommon over time for a hearing aid to need a repair.
 Devices do experience a significant amount of wear and tear, even when the hearing aids are properly cared for.
 If you should experience an issue that needs repair, you should take your hearing aid(s) to your audiologist who is equipped to diagnose broken hearing aids.
-They are equipped to diagnose a broken hearing aid.

-Some minor hearing aid repairs can be done in the office settings while others need to be sent to the manufacturer for repair.
+Some minor hearing aid repairs can be done in the office settings, while others need to be sent to the manufacturer for repair.

 If you are a current hearing aid user and have hearing aids that were not fit at our office, we are happy to repair your hearing aids.
-We are able to service most major manufacturers of hearing aids and our office can tell you whether yours is a brand we service.
+We are able to service most major manufacturers of hearing aids, and our office can tell you whether yours is a brand we service.

 We encourage our patients to call our office at 404-591-2950 when they are in need of a repair.
 We will do our best to accommodate you quickly.
-Rather than waiting for appointment, we encourage you to drop your hearing aid off at our office and our audiologist will assess it and call you with a diagnosis.
+Rather than waiting for an appointment, we encourage you to drop your hearing aid off at our office, and our audiologist will assess it and call you with a diagnosis.
 If there is any fee required for the repair, you will be notified prior to any services being rendered.
 Otherwise, if no fee is required, we will call you to pick up your device once it is repaired.
 If your device must be sent out for repair, you will also be notified with an estimated time frame.
 We offer loaner hearing aids to our current patients if your device must be sent out for repair.